The Center Conjecture for spherical buildings of types F4 and E6: Abstract

 \section{Abstract}

-We prove that a convex subcomplex in a spherical building of type $F_4$ or $E_6$ is a subbuilding or the building automorphisms preserving the subcomplex fix a point on it.
+We prove that a convex subcomplex of a spherical building of type $F_4$ or $E_6$ is a subbuilding or the automorphisms of the subcomplex fix a point on it.
 Our approach is differential-geometric and based on the theory of metric spaces with curvature bounded above.
 We use these techniques also to give another proof of the same result for the spherical buildings of classical type.